 Our Business Management degrees offer you lots of flexibility.
 In the first year, you will study the same modules as other Business Management students, so you gain crucial insights into the major business disciplines.

-Then in your second year, you can choose to follow this specialist pathway in Supply Chain and Logistics or – if your interests have changed – you can easily transfer to one of our other pathways in Entrepreneurship, HRM, Marketing, or Finance.
+Then in your second year, you can choose to continue on your specialism in Supply Chain and Logistics or – if your interests have changed – you can easily transfer to one of our other courses with a focus on Entrepreneurship, HRM, Marketing, or Finance.
 Alternatively, you could opt to take the general Business Management route and choose from our extensive list of optional modules to develop a broader skillset.

 This course is offered as a four year degree which includes a placement year.
 However, you can choose to study on a three-year full-time basis, with opportunities for internships in the summer breaks.